GearHost/Docs/docs/installing-php-and-zend-extensions.md

-#Installing PHP and Zend Extensions on CloudSites
+#Installing PHP and Zend Extensions on a CloudSite

 This article covers two steps needed to install custom PHP and Zend extensions for use with your CloudSite application.
 This article will demo installing two extensions.  one being MongoDB a regular extension and the second IonCube a Zend extension.
 The steps are: